lucyfoster13/camera-club/README.md

 ### Content
 * The addition of the club's phone number and email address as clickable links that open the user's native phone and/or email app was inspired by my mentor Gareth McGirr's site: https://gareth-mcgirr.github.io/tacos-travels/
 * All text content on the site was written by the developer and is entirely fabricated.
+* The addition and layout of the event information section at the bottom of the homepage was taken from the Love Running project and then styled to fit Camera Club's aesthetic.

 ### Code